-Lab Partners: All labs up to and including Lab 5 should be performed with a partner (teams of 2).
-Labs 6 and 7 will be performed in teams of 3 to 5 students.
+Lab Partners: All labs up to and including Lab 7 should be performed with a partner (teams of 2).
 The lab partnerships must be registered with your TA (a simple hand written note signed by students will suffice) at least a week before the assignment is due.
 Once registered, the partnership will continue.
 A partnership can be dissolved only after discussion with the TA.
 All partners must be present during the demonstration.
 It is expected that both partners will contribute to all aspects of each lab, and all partners are expected to be present during the check out.
 The point values are the same for all labs.
 The TA will sign your software listing when you demonstrate your system.
 All parts of the assignment must be demonstrated to a TA by the end of your lab period the week the "Demo/Report" is due.
 Any EE345M/EE380L TA is authorized to checkout your lab.
 The report (hardware, software, data and plots) are due one day after the demonstration is due.
 Please consult with your TA for specific due dates for your lab section.